Finest Hour (quartet): History

 In October 2017, Finest Hour competed at the European Barbershop Convention, representing BABS, where they achieved 1st place with a score of 79.4%.
 After this contest, Cuthbert decided to step down and Jonny Pipe, a fellow singer with The Grand Central Chorus in Nottingham, transitioned to the quartet's bass voice part.
 Pipe had previously sung with the 'House Lights Up' quartet in Spain, which placed third at the Spanish Association of Barbershop Singers convention in Benalmádena in 2015.
 The official bass handover took place at the BABS prelims competition in November 2017.
 Notably, in May 2018, Finest Hour were asked to be the guest quartet at the Sweet Adelines Quartet of Nations Region 31 convention at the Sage Gateshead.
-Finest Hour attended the BABS 2018 convention in Harrogate, Pipe's first ever time competing on the quartet stage in the UK, to compete for a qualifying score for the 2019 international competition.
-The new rules meant the highest scoring quartet of the weekend gained automatic qualification, which Finest Hour won with a UK record score of 83%.
+In Pipe's first time competing on the quartet stage in the UK, Finest Hour attended the BABS 2018 convention in Harrogate to compete for a qualifying score for the 2019 international competition.
+The new rules meant the highest scoring quartet of the weekend gained automatic qualification, which Finest Hour achieved with a UK record score of 83%.

 At the BHS international competition at Salt Lake City in July 2019, Finest Hour placed 22nd out of 57 quartets at that level, only one scoring point behind their nearest competitor, and just thirteen points away from becoming the second British quartet in history (after Reckless in 2017) to make the International semi-finals.

 In May 2023, the quartet announced that individual priorities had remained different after the COVID-19 pandemic and James had decided to leave the quartet; the remaining trio were then undecided on whether to move forward.
 In May 2025, singing bass with The 1234, Pipe won a gold medal in the annual BABS national quartet competition.

-In July 2024, the quartet announced that they had found a new tenor, Andy Foster, and would then be forming a new quartet, called Overtime, with the intention of competing nationally and internationally under the new name going forwards.
+In July 2025, the quartet announced that they had found a new tenor, Andy Foster, and would then be forming a new quartet, called Overtime, with the intention of competing nationally and internationally under the new name going forwards.
+Overtime won the BABS national contest in May 2026.